matthewtownson/Python_KD4014/_episodes/18-wrap.md

 objectives:
 - "Name and locate scientific Python community sites for software, workshops, and help."
 keypoints:
-- "Python supports a large community within and outwith research."
+- "Python supports a large community within research."
 ---

-Leslie Lamport once said, "Writing is nature's way of showing you how sloppy your thinking is."
-The same is true of programming: many things that seem obvious when we're thinking about them turn out to be anything but when we have to explain them precisely.

-## Python supports a large community within and outwith research.
+## Python supports a large community within research.

 *   The [Python 3 documentation](https://docs.python.org/3/) covers the core language
     and the standard library.